-What celestial sights and astronomical alignments will you be examining in your homeschool this Hercules Term? 😊
+What scientific discoveries will you be making in your homeschool this Hercules Term? 😊

-❡ Watchers of the skies: This is one of our regular Homeschool Astronomy posts.
-Add your name to our free River Houses mailing list and get great homeschool teaching ideas delivered right to your mailbox every week. 🔭
+❡ Whether they work together or apart: This is one of our regular Lunar Society Bulletins about the many cooperative research projects that we recommend to homeschool students.
+Add your name to our free weekly mailing list and get more great homeschool teaching ideas delivered right to your mailbox all through the year. 🗞